 left

 So what happens when you use these values?
-As it happens, everything will work the way it should, we'll just change the point of transformation.
-But in the case of scaling, it's not very clear what it means, so the property is often used to control the location of the element after transformation.
+As it happens, everything works as it should, so we change only the transformation point.
+But in the case of scaling, it's unclear what it means, so we use the property to control the element's position after the transformation.

 Let's go back to the first example in the lesson:

-to the center block, it changed its position slightly, as it transformed from the center point of the element.
+to the center block, so it slightly changed its position as it transformed from the center point of the element.
 It was from there that the increase in size came.
-But what if we want to enlarge the item but leave the upper-left point where it would have been before the transformation was applied?
-This can be very useful when creating an animation, as we're sure about where the element will be located.
+But what if we want to enlarge the item but leave the upper-left point where it would have been before we applied the transformation?
+It can be convenient for creating an animation because we know where the element will be.

 property comes in handy.
 As mentioned in the previous lessons, it can take one or more values: